mojomojo1/bootkon/CONTRIBUTING.md

 source ~/vars.local.sh
 ```

+Please note that you might have to **re-execute the last command** in case you reopen Cloud Shell.

 ## Reloading the tutorial

 You can reload the tutorial on-the-fly by typing `r` into the terminal and pressing return.
 This is the alias we set up in `vars.local.sh`.
 Let's start by opening the tutorial: